kubernetes/kubernetes/docs/proposals/docs-process.md

 @johndmulhausen

-The Kubernetes team is currently building a new site with a creative agency and we think it's a good time to streamline and simplify the docs creation process as we rebuild the site from scratch.
+A new design for the kubernetes.io site is currently being implemented and we think it's a good time to streamline and simplify the docs creation process as we rebuild the site from scratch.

 When a community is empowered to be effective contributors, great things happen.
 That’s why I’m proposing that we move the documentation from the docs/ folder in the core Kubernetes repo in GitHub into the GitHub pages repo itself, migrate that repo into one named `kubernetes.github.io` so that it will be compatible with the GitHub Pages auto-update system, and leave all munging scripts behind.